 To one side, the Pagasitikos Gulf and, to the other, the Aegean.
-In between, a magical mountain to discover by the name of Pelion!
-Water gurgles in the fountains.
-Sunbeams stream through the leaves of the plane trees, apple trees, oaks, beeches, gardenias, hydrangeas, camellias.
-Nature flourishes in the fertile soil of Thessaly.
+And in between, a magical mountain to discover by the name of Pelion!
+Water gurgles in the fountains and sunbeams stream through the leaves of the plane trees, oaks, beeches, gardenias, hydrangeas, camellias.
+All around you, nature flourishes here in the fertile soil of Thessaly.
 In the autumn, a surreal palette of orange and red unfolds before you.
 Pathways, old churches, beaches with peacock-coloured water all add to this multi-coloured assemblage.
 Up high, its villages teeter on the edge of the mountain.
-One weekend is not enough to take it all in.
+One weekend isn’t enough to take it all in.
 Welcome to magnificent Pelion.

-So much beauty inevitably created myths.
-According to mythology, Centaurs ruled Pelion, led by the wisest of them all, Chiron, who taught medicine and made the snake its symbol, and who initiated both Achilles and Asclepius into his secrets.
+So much beauty inevitably spawned many myths and legends.
+Centaurs are said to have ruled Pelion, led by the wisest of them all, Chiron, who taught medicine and made the snake its symbol and who initiated both Achilles and Asclepius into his secrets.

-On the way from Volos to Pelion, you will pass Portaria and Makrinitsa, the star villages of the area, consisting of stone fountains, quaint homes, paths, boutique bed & breakfasts and five-star hotels, churches and delicious local dishes.
+On the way from Volos to Pelion, you will pass Portaria and Makrinitsa, the star villages of the area, with their stone fountains, quaint homes, paths, boutique bed & breakfasts and five-star hotels, churches and delicious local dishes.
 Below, the panoramic view of Volos and the Pagasitikos Gulf is laid out at your feet.
-In these villages – jewels of Pelian architecture - you’ll experience what quality of life really means.
+In these jewels of Pelian architecture, you’ll experience what quality of life really means.

-You’re standing in the shade of the sky-high plane trees, taking in the refreshing breeze.
-You are in Agia Paraskevi, one of the four districts of Tsangarada, one of the most famous villages in Pelion.
-You’ll explore the others – Agios Stefanos, Agia Kyriaki and Taxiarches – by footpath, among the chestnut trees, fruit trees and flowers.
-Tsangarada, a favourite destination for years, is full of nature and life.
+You are standing in the shade of the sky-high plane trees, taking in the refreshing breeze.
+You’re in Agia Paraskevi, one of the four districts of Tsangarada, one of the most famous villages in Pelion and you’ll soon explore the others – Agios Stefanos, Agia Kyriaki and Taxiarches – by footpath, among the chestnut trees, fruit trees and flowers.
+A favourite destination for Greeks for many years, Tsangarada is full of nature and life.

-The old churches of Pelion hide surprises.
+The old churches of Pelion hide many surprises.
 The Pammegiston Taxiarchon monastery in Milies was renovated in 1764 and is renowned for its amazing acoustics.
 Why?
-Some 48 jars, turned upside-down and hidden in the roof combine with five inter-connecting underground wells to create a sonic sensation..
+Some 48 jars, turned upside-down and hidden in the roof combine with five interconnecting underground wells to create a sonic sensation.
 At Kissos, you’ll visit Agia Marina, built in 1650, and admire its beautiful murals inspired by the Apocalypse, as well as the Old and New Testaments.
 All of these monasteries, churches and attractions will enchant you.